 - White lining produces softer light than a shoot through umbrella

-- Makes a great fill light that can be used anywhere, instead of bouncing light off a white wall
+- Reflective umbrellas are great for fill light that can be used anywhere, instead of bouncing light off a white wall

 - You have more options for the type of light you can produce than with a shoot through